AuraDevelopmentTeam/BungeeChat2/BungeeChatApi/README.md

 ## [Issue Reporting](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues)

-If you found a bug or even are experiencing a crash please report it so we can fix it.
+If you found a bug or even are experiencing a crash please report it, so we can fix it.
 Please check at first if a bug report for the issue already
 [exits](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues).
 If not just create a [new issue](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues/new) and fill out the form.

 Please include the following: